-Money is power and as Mancur Olson first explained in The Logic of Collective Action, not all money is created equal.
+Money is power and as Mancur Olson first explained in The Logic of Collective Action, not everyone’s money is equally powerful.
 Mancur was an economist with an uber-macho-sounding first name.
 It is pronounced ‘Man-Sir’ which sounds like the kind of caricature you would find in an irreverent youth novel by Louis Sachar.
 In Mancur’s theory, there are transactions costs that prevent large groups of people from engaging in political action.
 However, a wealthy interest group, even though it is a small minority, can politically dominate the political system because their financial resources are so concentrated.
 Even when the vast majority of voters have much more total money at stake in a political dispute, unless they can create a political organization where they can concentrate their money, they won’t be able to win a political dispute against more concentrated financial interest groups.

 An example of this playing out is the transfer of property rights from pedestrians to automobile drivers back in the 1920s as Josheph Stromberg explains: